jun9303/jun9303.github.io/README.md

-# ABOUT THIS REPO
+# About this repository

-This is for my personal site.
+This repository stores all source code files and data for [my personal site](https://sangjoonlee.info).